kubernetes/contributor-site/content/en/blog/2023/sig-network-blixt-ebpf-rust-in-kubernetes.md

 policy with this project that it shall never be intended for production use cases which means development of the project is more of a sandbox and a safe space for people to learn and experiment.
-If any of this sounds interesting to you now is a great time to get involved!
+If any of this sounds interesting to you, now is a great time to get involved!

 [gwapi]:https://github.com/kubernetes-sigs/gateway-api
 [gwc]:https://gateway-api.sigs.k8s.io/api-types/gatewayclass/